UOR-Foundation/uorcontent/rendered/obsidian/Predicates/explains-mass-energy.md

 tags:
   - "predicate"
 predicateType: "strong"
+semanticType: "explains mass-energy relations"
 ---

 # explains mass-energy relations

+## Description

-Relation indicating that a resource explains how mass, energy, and momentum emerge naturally from the structure of the prime-coordinate space in the UOR framework
+Relation indicating that a resource explains how mass, energy, and momentum emerge naturally from the structure of the prime-coordinate space in the [[uor-c-001|UOR framework]]

 ## Predicate: explains mass-energy relations